mohsenTalal/HashCode/README.md

-# HashCode
+# HashCode by Google
-Hash Code 2019 bu Google ,
+HashCode 2019 (Qualification Round)

 Console Application in the .Net Framework C#